kvnn/kevinriggen/_posts/2011-12-2-How-favgoals-video-processing-works.md

     + Take note : these commands are simplified here.
 They exist within loops and conditionals with variables for file names and option parameters.
 If you want more details, feel free to ask me on Google+ or something.

-3. Upon each successful process (thumbnail, mp4 generation, etc) the corresponding files are uploaded to the cdn in a public container
+3. Upon each successful process (thumbnail, mp4 generation, etc) the corresponding file is uploaded to the cdn in a public container

 4. When all steps have finished, the video is upgraded from 'pending' to 'public'